The Complete Guide: AI in Customer Service for SMBs

-How AI works in customer service, what it can do, and where its limits are – tailored for SMBs.
+> AI in customer service for SMBs: how it works, what it can do, and where its limits are – with practical examples for small businesses.

 Customers expect more than a friendly voice.
 They want quick answers, continuous reachability, and smooth processes – preferably immediately.